Thousands spend Thanksgiving without power

 “They can’t even come here and get food which would be ideal because we’d probably get busy since everyone doesn’t have power,” Sherman said.

-With PPL electric crews working on the lines, the diner did get power back around 11:30 a.m., however elsewhere, families had to improvise.
+With PPL electric crews working on the lines, the diner did get power back around 11:30 a.m.
+Elsewhere, however, families had to improvise.

 “We know every time it goes out in Marysville it’s usually a long time.
 That’s why we bought generators,” Brian Miller said.